bhimrazy/bhimraj.com.np/src/content/site-info.md

 ---
 title: "Bhimraj Yadav – ML/DL Engineer, Python Developer, Creator."
 description:
-  "Bhimraj Yadav | I like to explore Machine Learning, Data Science and Computer Vision\
+  "Hi👋, I am Bhimraj Yadav.
+I like to explore Machine Learning, Data Science and Computer Vision\
-  and apply these skills to develop some cool projects. | ML/DL Engineer"
+  and apply these skills to develop some cool projects."
 tagline: "#savesoil:Be the voice for soil!"
 logo: "/logo.png"
 logo_white: "/logo-white.png"